Carreau/one-extra-fact/_chapters_en/design.md

 ## Step 2: Brainstorming

 1. What questions will this course answer?
     -   How can I manage data, code, and reports?
     -   How can I build software faster?
     -   How can I tell if my software is correct?
     -   How can I make my work reproducible?
     -   How can I share data and software with others?
 1. What concepts and techniques will learners meet?
     -   Organize and manipulate tabular data in a spreadsheet.
     -   Manage and process files with the Unix shell.
     -   Process tabular data in Python.
     -   Program iteratively and defensively.
     -   Embed documentation in code.
     -   Name and organize the files in a project systematically.
     -   Track work with Git using a branching workflow.
     -   Share work with GitHub using pull requests.
     -   Make work reproducible using Make.
     -   Write tests with PyTest.
     -   Install packages with Pip.
     -   Do numerical computing with NumPy.
     -   Do statistics with Pandas.
     -   Process text with regular expressions.
-   - Fetch remote data using Requests.
     -   Create and publish a static website using GitHub Pages.
     -   Use ORCIDs and DOIs to identify authors, reports, and data.
 1. What technologies, packages, or functions will learners use?
     -   Spreadsheets: same topics as the [Data Carpentry lesson][dc-sheets] using Google Sheets.
     -   Unix shell: same topics as the [Software Carpentry lesson][swc-shell], with some [extra material][swc-shell-extra] on permissions.
     -   Python, NumPy, and Pandas: same topics as the [revised Software Carpentry lesson][swc-python], with extra material on writing command-line utilities.
     -   Pytest: new material.
-   - Jupyter Notebook: introduced *after* learners are comfortable processing tabular data in Python.
     -   Git and GitHub: same topics as the [Software Carpentry lesson][swc-git] (split into separate lessons on tracking and collaborating).
-   - Project organization: topics taken from [Managing Research Software Projects][mrsp] and [Noble's rules][noble].
-   - Packaging: new material (using Pip rather than Conda for simplicity).
-   - Working with remote data: new material on the Python `requests` library.
     -   Publishing: new material on [Markdown][markdown] and [GitHub Pages][github-pages].
 1. What concepts will be introduced?
     -   Tidy data.
     -   Pipe and filter model.
     -   Version control repository.
     -   Embedded documentation for software.
     -   Key/value data.
     -   Program decomposition and iterative development.
-   - Vectorized (whole-array) operations.
     -   Commit.
     -   Merge and merge conflict.
     -   Pull request.
     -   Unit testing.
-   - Continuous integration.
-   - Task automation.
-   - Primary and foreign keys.
     -   Publication via text processing (rather than by using WYSIWYG tools).
 1. What misconceptions are expected?
     -   Why would I use the shell instead of Python? (duplication of utility between tools)
     -   How come I can't open my data files?
 (Path issues when using GUI tools)
     -   What the hell is a "detached HEAD"? (and other Git weirdness)
     -   What are all these curly braces for? (indexing by name in dictionaries, JSON, etc.)
     -   How can two different variables have the same name? (variable scope)
-   - Why did parallelizing my work make it slower?
-(I/O-bound computation)
-   - Why can't I install this software/log in to this computer? (permissions)
 1. What *won't* be covered?
+    -   Package management: out of scope.
     -   Writing queries for relational or non-relational databases: feedback is that most data scientists don't do this (they consume data other people have produced).
     -   Connecting to remote computers using SSH: no time.
     -   Parallelizing map-reduce problem using GNU Parallel: too advanced.
     -   Serving data:
         all we could do in a short lesson is show people how to create security holes.
-   - Writing classes:
-     we want to encourage a mostly-functional style of programming, and there isn't time to cover both higher-order functions and writing classes.
+    -   Higher-order functions and object-oriented programming: there isn't time.
     -   LaTeX:
         [Markdown][markdown] plus [Pelican][pelican] are much simpler, and let us teach the same concepts (compiled, reproducible documents).
         -   We use [Pelican][pelican] rather than [Jekyll][jekyll] because it's Python-based (we can build into `./docs` for publication).
         -   And because it parallels the R course using [R Markdown][r-markdown].
     -   Conditionals and functions in the shell: learners will use Python for anything that complex.
     -   Docker:
         too advanced for the intended audience.
     -   GIS:
         not universally applicable.
     -   Image processing:
         ditto.
-   - Interactive web pages (except the interactivity provided by Altair): there isn't time to teach JavaScript.
+    -   Interactive web pages:
+        there isn't time to teach JavaScript (or even something like Altair).
     -   Numerical or statistical methods: lots of high-quality courses already cover these topics.
     -   High-performance computing:
         high throughput is more widely useful.
     -   Symbolic debuggers:
         awkward to use through the Jupyter Notebook, but will probably be included in the RStudio version of the course.

 <!-- -------------------------------------------------------------------------------- -->